NUBIC/psc.rb/README.md

 The callable will be called with no arguments.

+## High-level interface

+{Psc::Client} provides a high-level interface to some of PSC's API capabilities.

 ## Low-level interface

 `psc.rb` is based on [Faraday][], a modular ruby HTTP